-Well it can happen for basic reasons like I mentioned earlier you’re framing a house you’ve got wood structure you’ve got wood floors sub floors that are harmed when you have heavy rain for several days like we’ve had last week here in Kansas City and four or five days the contractors aren’t even able to work.
+Well it can happen for basic reasons like I mentioned earlier you’re framing a house you’ve got wood structure you’ve got wood floors subfloors that are harmed when you have heavy rain for several days like we’ve had last week here in Kansas City and four or five days the contractors aren’t even able to work.
 And then they are able to work and they get it right back to it.
 They start grabbing wood from the pile the stack outside dragging it in.

 So they do this and they continue into the phases where the house gets dried and they get a roof on it.
 They get the windows and doors installed.
 But then there’s usually a lag between that stage and when they actually get the HVAC system on which is what regulates the humidity in your house.
 Once you dry it in and seal it in.
-So the humidity can still stay in that high zone before even after they get the house sealed in from the elements until they get that HVAC on and operational your humidity can climb and stay there.
+So the humidity can still stay in that high zone.
+Before or after they get the house enclosed from the elements.
+Until the HVAC system is operational; the humidity can climb and stay there.

 So that’s my tip for today.
 Anybody building a house you can certainly have new construction mold or mold in your new construction.
 So it’s a good idea to talk with your contractor number one.
-Then maybe even go and inspect the property and just look at all those areas that could be potentially contaminated before you’re done with that project.
-So Ben Fetzer with FreshStart Restoration, moldkanasascity.com.
-How you can find us if you have any mold problems whatsoever or just questions about a scenario you’re dealing with.
-I’d be glad to talk to you and hopefully help you get further down the process of whatever you’re trying to address so have a great day.
+Then maybe even go and inspect the property.
+Just look at all those areas that could be potentially contaminated; before you’re done with that project.
+So Ben Fetzer with Fresh Start Restoration, moldkanasascity.com.
+How you can find us?
+If you have any mold problems whatsoever or just questions about a scenario you’re dealing with.
+I’d be glad to talk to you.
+Hopefully, help you get further down the process of whatever you’re trying to address so have a great day.
 Thanks for watching and we’ll talk to you soon.